logzio/logz-docs/_source/logzio_collections/_log-sources/alcide.md

 #### Configuration

 You can configure a HTTPS webhook integration with Alcide kAudit.
-See [Alcide docs](https://alcide.atlassian.net/wiki/spaces/PUB/pages/1466728736/Exporting+kAudit+Findings) for more information on exporting kAudit findings.

 Each alert type requires a separate integration.
 If you plan to send all data to Logz.io, you will need to configure 3 HTTPS API integrations, one per alert type.

+For more information on exporting kAudit findings, see the official [Alcide docs](https://alcide.atlassian.net/wiki/spaces/PUB/pages/1466728736/Exporting+kAudit+Findings).

 **Before you begin, you'll need**: